vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ### 10.2.4 The Redrive Workflow

 Moving a message to a DLQ is not the end of the story; it is a request for human or automated intervention.
-The VaquarKhan (Khan) Pattern dictates that we must minimize the "Cognitive Load" of operations.
+The Adaptive Granularity Strategy dictates that we must minimize the "Cognitive Load" of operations.
 Therefore, the DLQ strategy must include a path for resolution.

 #### The 2026 Operational Protocol